 The crippled beggar, Porgy, from the novel then subsequent folk opera derived from it, Porgy and Bess, was based on a real person.
 His name was Sammy Smalls, and writer Dubose Hayward must have met him and decided to exploit him.
 Smalls became sort of a local celebrity when the book came out about him.
 My friend Lloyd, who grew up in Charleston, where the story takes place (Catfish Row is even a real locale), told me that he used to see Mr. Smalls, by then an old man, who was still living there at the time.

 It even happens with a simple thing as the telling of a joke.
 If it is a long and drawn out one, we don’t always remember the whole thing verbatim, but if we remember the punchline, we can revise it to our own liking and still arrive at the same conclusion.
 Authors tend to write about what they know.
-Even if it’s a work of fiction or fantasy, there has to be some factual elements to it.
+Even if it’s a work of fiction or fantasy, there usually are some factual elements to it.

 The Wolf: “Hey there, little girl, I am going to eat you!”

 Little Red Riding Hood: “Oh, eat, eat, eat!
 Doesn’t anybody like to fuck anymore?!”